 and configured in Weaverse Studio.

-// app/weaverse/style.tsimport { useThemeSettings } from "@weaverse/hydrogen";import type { CSSProperties } from "react";
+// app/weaverse/style.tsximport { useThemeSettings } from "@weaverse/hydrogen";

-3. Component Registration (~/weaverse.tsx
+3. Component Registration (~/weaverse/components.ts

 )